SnorklingTurtle/Minecraft-Camera/README.md

 ### Commands

+* `/tagpicture <tag>` - This is intended for servers that resets their world seed every season, but still want to let players retrieve pictures from the last season.
+* `/fetchpicture <tag>` - Allows players to fetch a picture by its tag (see above).
+Paper is required.
 * `/copypicture` - Lets you copy a picture to clipboard.
-* `/fetchpicture <id>` - Allows players to fetch a picture by its ID.
-This is intended for servers that resets the world every season, but still want to let players retrieve pictures from the last season.
-Paper is required.
 * `/takepicture` - Operators on the server (`/op <username>`) can take pictures using this command.
 Paper not required.
 Intended for testing only.